paxtonhyde/capstone-I/README.md

 ## Takeaways

-1. It is difficult to know what to do with ambiguously-labelled data.
+1. Ambiguously-labelled data is a problem.
 I thought understood my dataset after reading the code used to generate the results in the Nature paper, but maybe not.
-At the very least, I promise to document my own data carefully enough that another curious person would be able to interpret it.
+I promise to document my own data carefully enough that another curious person would be able to interpret it.

 2. Design the statistical test thoroughly before collecting data or writing the pipeline.
 I thought I had done this  well enough but my mind must still be more philosophical than statistical.